jenslys/autovod/README.md

 ![Releases](https://img.shields.io/github/v/release/jenslys/AutoVOD.svg)

-This script automates downloading and uploading Twitch.TV VODs to Youtube.
+This script automates downloading and uploading Twitch.TV VODs to either Youtube or an S3 bucket.
-Broadcasts are downloaded in realtime, the best quality available, no transcoding, and sent directly to YouTube, meaning no video is stored on the disk and the stream is directly sent back to YouTube.
+Broadcasts are downloaded in realtime, the best quality available, no transcoding, and sent directly to the selected upload provider, meaning no video is stored on the disk and the stream is directly sent back to the upload provider.

-The script checks every minute if the selected streamer is live, if the streamer is; it starts immediately uploading the stream to YouTube.
-After the stream is finished, the video gets processed by YouTube and made public.
+The script checks every minute if the selected streamer is live, if the streamer is; it starts immediately uploading the stream.
+After the stream is finished, the video gets processed.

 ## Table of contents